Every answer your idea needs, fast.Full innovation due diligence in 10 minutes.

 Obviousness Scoring

 Measures how "obvious" your idea would seem to a practitioner, both for single features and multi-feature combinations.
-High obviousness = high rejection risk at the USPTO.
+High obviousness means your idea is too close to what already exists.

 Journal Paper Analysis